Leaflet: information for the

 If you take more Clopidogrel TecniGen 75 mg than you should:

-Contact your doctor or go to the nearest hospital emergency department, as there is a higher risk of bleeding.
+Contact your doctor or go to the emergency department of the nearest hospital, as there is a higher risk of bleeding.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20 (indicating the medication and the amount ingested)
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20 (indicating the medication and the amount ingested)

 If you forget to take Clopidogrel TecniGen 75 mg:

-If you forget to take a dose of Clopidogrel TecniGen 75 mg, but remember before 12 hours have passed since the time when you should have taken the medication, take the tablet immediately and the next one at the usual time.
+If you forget to take a dose of Clopidogrel TecniGen 75 mg, but remember before 12 hours have passed since the time you should have taken the medication, take the tablet immediately and the next one at the usual time.
 If you forget for more than 12 hours, simply take the next dose at the usual time.
-Do not take a double dose to make up for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

 If you interrupt treatment with Clopidogrel TecniGen 75 mg: